 20 Things to do in Oahu

-Here is a list of some great things to do in Oahu for the entire family during your stay on Oahu:
+Here is a list of some great things to add to your Oahu bucket list during your stay on Oahu:

 1. Ride the Trolley and see the major sites of Waikiki.

 2. Swim with the dolphins.

 3. Do a day trip out at the Kualoa Ranch.